 The Challenge

 Despite being in 2019, we were still using thousands of printed sociometric forms across various units for personnel feedback and evaluation.
+Collecting data about departments or soldiers required navigating several disconnected systems, making it inefficient and cumbersome to get a comprehensive view.

 From